zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 If “enough number of CGs” from the batch gives healthy signals after *pauseTimeBetweenBatches* period, then NGroups will automatically start the next batch for update, else it will stop the rollout.
 This “enough number of CGs” can be specified by *maxUnhealthyPercent* and *maxUnhealthyUpdatedPercent*.

-To issue a RU, specify the following in the request and issue an UPDATE NGroups
+To issue an RU, specify the following in the request and issue an UPDATE NGroups

 ```
 {